XR-Robotics/XRoboToolkit-Teleop-ROS/examples/arx_ros2/README.md

-# PicoXR Teleoperate ARX in ROS2
+# PICOXR Teleoperate ARX in ROS2

 This tutorial explains how to teleoperate ARX X7S robot using PICO XR device.